-- Taking the picture outside with not work.
+- Taking the picture outside will not work.
 But if you are... make sure the sun is behind you (the camera person).
 It will not work if the sun is behind the dog or at high noon.

 - If you are taking the picture in the house.
 The sun or light still needs to be behind you or shut the shades/drapes.
 Turn on all the lights in the room you are taking the picture in.
-If it still to dim use your flash.
+If it still too dim use your flash.